team-limakilo/dct/doc/03-designer.md

 ### `location`

  * _required:_ no
- * _value:_ table
+ * _value:_ `{ x = number, z = number }`
  * _default:_ calculated based on the average position of the units

-Defines an alternative location for the asset.
-Must be a table containing members `x` and `z` in DCS coordinates.
+Defines an alternative map display location for the asset.
+Must be a table containing `x` and `z` in DCS coordinates.
 To find these coordinates, change the in-game coordinate system (in Settings -> Misc.) to "Metric", and they will be displayed on the Mission Editor's info bar.

 ### `extramarks`

  * _required:_ no
- * _value:_ table
+ * _value:_ multiple tables (see example)
  * _default:_ empty

 Extra marks that are displayed on the map when this asset is the mission target.
-Each item of the table must be a table with a descriptive label and the DCS coordinates of where it should be displayed.
-The label can contain `%TARGET%` as a placeholder for the target's codename.
+This must be an array-like table of tables, where each inner table contains a descriptive label and DCS coordinates of where the mark should be displayed.
+The label string can contain `%TARGET%` as a placeholder for the target's codename.

 <details>
 <summary>Example (Click to expand)</summary>